eddysella/WeatherAPI/README.md

 # Instructions

-It is recommened to access both the deployed version and the local version with Postman by sending a GET request to the two links listed below.
+It is recommended to access both the deployed version and the local version with Postman by sending a GET request to either of the two links listed below.

 The index ( / ) page lists instructions and the available endpoints with query params.